-“Blockchain, bitcoin and other cryptocurrencies could create very widespread disturbance because they are horizontal technologies that will affect a multitude of vertically-integrated industries,” says Usman Sheikh in Gowling WLG’s Toronto office.
+“Blockchain, bitcoin and other cryptocurrencies could create very widespread disturbance because they are horizontal technologies that will affect a multitude of vertically-integrated industries,” says Usman Sheikh in Gowling WLG’s Vancouver office.
 “It is only the rare industry that will be immune.”

 All the more so because blockchain applies to the world as we know it, operating on things that are already happening, as it were.
-“The magic is not that there’s a new species of transaction, such as cryptocurrency trades, taking place,” says Dan Logan in Baker McKenzie LLP’s Toronto office.
+“The magic is not that there’s a new species of transaction, such as cryptocurrency trades, taking place,” says Dan Logan in Baker McKenzie LLP’s Vancouver office.
 “It’s still a trade, but the distributed ledger that’s at the heart of blockchain technology allows it to happen much more efficiently and transparently.”

 That’s why Stephens believes that businesses that ignore blockchain will soon be running behind the train.
 “Every organization that has a visionary CEO is seriously looking at how to bring blockchain into their business model,” he says.
 “Everyone, from parking lot companies to fish canneries, wants to talk to their lawyers about it.”

 Certainly, general counsel (GC) and their legal departments are hearing a lot more from their clients about blockchain.
 If they’re not, they should probably be asking why, and perhaps leading the charge.
 “The question is whether a particular industry and its counsel want to pivot their business to take advantage of or be ahead of the disruption or whether they will wait to follow others,” Sheikh says.